Giftbit/lightrail-client-php/README.md

 ### Configuration

-Before using this client, you'll need to configure it to use your API key:
+Before using this client, you'll need to configure it to use your API key.
+You can find this in the Lightrail web app -- go to your [account settings](https://www.lightrail.com/app/#/account/profile), then click 'API keys' and 'Generate Key.'

 ```php
 \Lightrail\Lightrail::$apiKey = <LIGHTRAIL_API_KEY>;